The Governance Model designed specifically for corporates that need to achieve more, faster.

 One single, clear goal at a time

 Too many projects are killed by conflicting stakeholder’s definition of success demanding constant progress – a recipe for chaos.
 The Spartan Method requires addressing a single goal at a time, before moving to the next, ensuring tangible progress with every cycle.

 Define the minimum number of key roles (and kill the go betweens)

 A single person in the business becomes the authority on the goal and definitions of success, while specific real-users of the software are named up front.
-The Spartan Method does without Business Analysts, who notoriously mis-interpret requirements up front and disappear long before success is reached.
+The Spartan Method does away with pass-the-parcel on requirements, which notoriously leads to mis-interpretation as key people disappear long before success is reached.

 Hire cross-functional people

 There’s an exponential correlation between team size and complexity (also known as chaos).
 The Spartan Method emphasises individuals equipped with a combination of technical skills, design skills and the ability to interact meaningfully with the real end-users.

 Fractal structures made of tiny teams that own their outcomes.

 The optimal team is two “cross-stack” developers and one “wrangler.
 They own the product until they’ve reached their goal.